 - text = It is a required parameter.
 It is the text to be repeated.

 - number_of_times = It is also a required parameter.
 It is the number of times the text in the parameter-1 is to be repeated.
 It must be a positive number.

 The REPT Function is a Worksheet (WS) function.
-As a WS function, REPT Function can be entered as a part of the formula in a cell of a worksheet.
+As a WS function, the REPT function can be entered as a part of the formula in a cell of a worksheet.
 Refer to a couple of examples given below to know more.

-Here, REPT function in excel is used to add leading or trailing zeros.
-Let’s analyze the REPT function in excel written in the formula bar.
+Here, the REPT function is used to add leading or trailing zeros.
+Let’s analyze the REPT function written in the formula bar.

-In above example, column E contains a series of marks obtained out of 100 from E3 to E7.
-The marks obtained are to be represented in a pictorial format without using default Charts widget in Excel.
-This can be accomplished by using the REPT in Excel, as explained below.
+In the above example, column E contains a series of marks obtained out of 100 from E3 to E7.
+The marks obtained are to be represented in a pictorial format without using the default Charts widget in Excel.
+This can be accomplished by using the REPT function, as explained below.

-All characters have ASCII code which is understood by the computer.
+All characters have an ASCII code, which is understood by the computer.
 Small case ‘n’ has code 110.
-So, =CHAR (110) in Excel returns ‘n’.
+So, =CHAR (110) in Excel returns ‘n.’
 When Wingdings font is applied on the same, it becomes a block displayed as – n.

 Now, we have got the character to be repeated.
 Now, we must figure out how many times it is to be repeated.
-So, the REPT function in Excel applied to calculate the number of blocks is: – E3*0.05 meaning one block would represent 1/5th part of the value.
+So, the REPT function is applied to calculate the number of blocks is: – E3*0.05, meaning one block would represent 1/5th part of the value.
 So, the number of blocks for marks 70 is shown as 3 repeated blocks in the result cell F3.
-Similar formula is repeated on the remaining values i.e. from E4 to E7 resulting into 4, 1, 2 and 5 blocks for marks 80, 20, 40 and 100 shown in the result cells F4, F5, F6, F7 respectively.

 - The 2nd parameter of the REPT function must be a positive number.